LettError/designSpaceRoboFontExtension/README.md

 ![Screenshot](screen.png)

-## Notes
-* This extension uses the [DesignSpaceDocument](https://github.com/LettError/designSpaceDocument) reader and writer.
-* The editor does not support **anisotropic** designspace locations (variable fonts don't either).
+This editor does not support **anisotropic** designspace locations (variable fonts don't either).
 If you open a file with an anisotropic coordinate (for instance exported from Superpolator) only the horizontal value will be used.

 ## Toolbar
 * `Save` saves the file.
 * `Add Open Fonts` adds all open UFOs to th Masters list.
-* `Generate` feeds this designspace to the **MutatorMath** embedded in RoboFont and it will attempt to generate the instances as well as it can.
+* `Generate` feeds this designspace to the **MutatorMath** embedded in RoboFont and it will attempt to generate the instances as well as it can with [UFOProcessor](https://github.com/LettError/ufoProcessor).
 * `Settings` provides a sheet with some preferences.
 At the moment: just the name of the folder for the instances.

 ## Axes